 At first glance, mental health apps appear as life savers, offering comfort and guidance in the palm of our hands.
 But beneath their surface of compassion and assistance lies a labyrinth of data collection mechanisms that can potentially compromise user privacy.
 These apps often gather vast amounts of personal information, from basic demographics to sensitive details like mood fluctuations, sleep patterns, and stress levels.
 According to the blog post, over 80% of tested mental health apps were found to collect your most personal data, including symptoms of your mental health condition.
 But the real question is: what happens to this data?

-The veil of confidentiality shrouding mental health discussions becomes increasingly translucent when confronted with the reality of data monetization.
-Many app developers, driven by profit motives, tend to monetize user data by selling it to third parties, such as advertisers or data brokers.
-This raises alarming questions about the sanctity of the information users entrust to these platforms.
+The veil of confidentiality shrouding mental health discussions turns into increasingly translucent while confronted with the reality of statistics monetization.
+Many app builders, pushed with the aid of earnings reasons, generally tend to monetize consumer information via selling it to 0.33 events, such as advertisers or information brokers.
+This raises alarming questions about the sanctity of the information customers entrust to these systems.

 How Mental Health Apps Collect User Data?